jsohndata/docs-ai/README.md

 # Docs AI
 ![logo](./images/ai.png)

-A collection of AI documents that I have gathered overtime.
+A collection of AI (Artificial Intelligence) documents that I have gathered overtime.